Welcome to Queen Elizabeth National Park

 • Game drives

-Queen Elizabeth National Park is largely known for its most rewarding game viewing experiences which are attainable mostly during the dry spell from the month of June to September and from December to February.
-However, game drives can still be conducted during the wet season which falls in the months of March to May and October to November.
-But the challenge with this season is that the tracks tend to be slippery and it makes it a bit challenging for one to navigate through the park and also the wildlife experiences can easily be interrupted by heavy rains.
-The notable areas for wildlife viewing at the park include the Kasenyi track, Ishasha area and the northern Crater area.
-While on game drive, you expect to catch a glimpse at wildlife species like the elephants, buffaloes, lions, Uganda Kobs, topis, bushbucks as well as bird species.
+Queen Elizabeth National Park is best known for its rewarding game-viewing experiences, which are most accessible during the dry season from June to September and from December to February.
+However, game drives can still be conducted during the wet season, which falls in March to May and October to November.
+But the challenge with this season is that the tracks tend to be slippery, making it a bit challenging to navigate the park, and wildlife experiences can easily be interrupted by heavy rains.

 • Boat cruise